-This article addresses "piercing the corporate veil," a term which refers to the limited circumstances under which the liability shield of a registered legal entity may be "pierced" and the individuals behind that entity held personally accountable.
-Knowing when this might or not occur is an important factor in asset protection planning since a piercing event defeats a central purpose of forming a corporation or limited liability company in the first place.
+This article addresses "piercing the veil," which refers to the limited circumstances under which the liability shield of a registered legal entity (an LLC or corporation) may be pierced and the individuals behind that entity held personally accountable.
+Knowing when this might or not occur is an important factor in asset protection since a piercing event defeats the central purpose of forming an entity in the first place.

-Sec.
-21.223 further defines and limits the exposure of shareholders and members (underlining added):
+Section 21.223 further defines and limits the exposure of shareholders and members:

 (a) A holder of shares, an owner of any beneficial interest in shares, or a subscriber for shares whose subscription has been accepted, or any affiliate of such a holder, owner, or subscriber of the corporation, may not be held liable to the corporation or its obligees with respect to:

 (b) Subsection (a)(2) does not prevent or limit the liability of a holder, beneficial owner, subscriber, or affiliate if the obligee demonstrates that the holder, beneficial owner, subscriber, or affiliate caused the corporation to be used for the purpose of perpetrating and did perpetrate an actual fraud on the obligee primarily for the direct personal benefit of the holder, beneficial owner, subscriber, or affiliate.